nottoBD/django-AttorneyPlatform-management/README.md

 The entire life cycle of the project has been handled: we developed, secured, put it into production, managed the infrastructure, and ensured compliance with GDPR and the laws in Belgium.

-The project is fully open-source and does not use any analytics or collect any data beyond what is necessary for its basic functionality.
+The project is fully open-source and does not use any analytics or collect any data beyond what is necessary f
 </div>

 ## Features (ongoing)